-- If you do not set up your student account at this time, you may be prompted to set up the student account the first time you log into the Online School.
-Click here to view instructions for student account creation using this tool. - If not prompted, you can create the student account by clicking the My Account link within the Online School.
-Click here for instructions.
+• If you do not set up your student account at this time, you may be prompted to set up the student account the first time you log into the Online School.
+Click here to view instructions for student account creation using this tool.